Introduction

 Can I make this pie ahead of time?

 You can make the crust and filling 1-2 days ahead.
-Prepare and toast the marshmallow topping the day you plan to serve it for the best texture.
+Prepare and toast the halal marshmallow or homemade marshmallow (use as needed; texture may vary slightly) topping the day you plan to serve it for the best texture.